 Yet, government officials are still people and, when acting as private persons, can engage in religious activities; so Jefferson said a prayer (a very non-denominational prayer) at his inaugurations and attended church while president.
 The problem is any official or formal religion.

-Many proponents of Christian nationalism seize on the religious language to ascribe religious intention to the Constitution and the First Amendment.
+Many proponents of Christian nationalism seize on the religious language in the Declaration of Independence to ascribe religious intention to the Constitution and the First Amendment.
 How do we reconcile the founding principle of government neutrality toward religion with the religiosity of most if not all of those who wrote and ratified the Constitution and the First Amendment?

 Certainly most early Americans, including most of the Founders, were Christian–although some, like Jefferson, were not.
 (Jefferson rejected Jesus’ divinity, the resurrection, original sin, atonement, etc.; he is best described as a Unitarian.)
 But these same, very religious people decided that mixing church and state would corrupt both; separating them was best for both.